janetjoywilson/janetjoywilson.github.io/_posts/2017-07-08-velo-and-love.md

 ## journey

-I flew to Vietnam in May and since the journey is 24 hours I carved out time for riding a bicycle before my work with [Habitat for Humanity](http://habitatglobalvillage.ca/).
-That was an excellent idea for so many different reasons like physically I could unwind from airports & planes and to explore a country on two wheels gets you up close and personal.
+I flew to Vietnam in May and since the journey is 24 hours I carved out time for riding a bicycle before and after my work with [Habitat for Humanity](http://habitatglobalvillage.ca/).
+That was an excellent idea for so many different reasons because physically I could unwind from airports & planes and secondly to explore a country on two wheels gets you up close and personal.

 After landing in Ho Chi Minh City I traveled to the Mekong Delta with the [Spice Roads](https://www.spiceroads.com/) guide/translator and their driver.
 It was Low Season therefore I had a private tour which was EXTRAordinary!!